HQarroum/inquirer-s3/README.md

  - **bucket** - A bucket to pre-select.
 When specifying the `bucket` parameter with the name of a valid S3 account owned by your AWS account, the `inquirer-s3` module will start to browse at the root of this bucket.
  - **objectPrefix** - An S3 object prefix indicating where you'd like to start the browsing inside a bucket.
+ - **enableFolderSelect** - a boolean specifying whether the user is allowed to select an S3 "folder" prefix as a valid result, default false
+ - **enableFileObjectSelect**  - a boolean specifying whether the user is allowed to select an S3 object ("files") as a valid result, default true
+ - **enableOtherBuckets** - a boolean specifying whether the user should be allowed to navigate to buckets other than the `bucket` parameter specified, default true

  > Note that it is invalid to pass an `objectPrefix` without specifying a valid `bucket`, and an error will be thrown in this case.

 ## Handling errors